flyer1212/Microservice-trade-off/microservice-benfits-pains.md

 # 收益统计
 - independence or the autonomy of microservices (Scalability and flexibility, can be developed & deployed independently of other services, More efficient deployment of technology solutions)
-- agility
+- agility, for incremental development (Agile) and continuous deployment of business software
 - scalability
 - loose coupling
-- faster delivery
+- faster delivery, shorten the lead time of products in practice  (Rapid development and enhanced operational support, reduce implementation and release cycle time and enables continuous delivery)
 - greater autonomy
 - have flexible and evolvable architectures
-- shorten the lead time of products in practice  (Rapid development and enhanced operational support, reduce implementation and release cycle time and enables continuous delivery)
 - reduces the dependency and the communication among teams, and consequently lowers the cost of management
 - controlling Technology Diversity
 - stepwise Evolution